bytedeco/bytedeco.github.io/contribute/index.md

 That said, providing builds of JavaCPP Presets for more platforms, most notably `linux-arm`, is already something you could contribute.

-In either case, please be sure to [contact me](mailto:contact at bytedeco.org) personally to discuss arrangements, thank you!
+In either case, please be sure to [contact us](mailto:contact at bytedeco.org) personally to discuss arrangements, thank you!

 <a id="submit-code"></a>
 Submit Code